 ORIANA Women’s Choir began in 1972 as The John Hodgins Singers.
 In 1977, ORIANA was incorporated as an Ontario not-for-profit corporation and renamed ORIANA Singers under John Ford.
 When John Ford retired in 1996, William Brown was appointed Artistic Director.
 In 2004-05, the choir became ORIANA Women’s Choir.
 Mitchell Pady, the current Artistic Director, was appointed in 2011.
-The choir is currently undergoing a re-branding initiative, with this website, new logo and style, and new uniforms.

 Maintaining a Tradition of Performance Excellence